"Why the Hell isn't THIS on DVD yet?" -- Number 27

 CALIFORNIA PASSAGE (1950 Republic) Starring Forrest Tucker, Adele Mara, Jim Davis, Estelita Rodriguez, Paul Fix, Iron Eyes Cody, Bob Williams, Charles Kemper.
 Directed by Joseph Kane.

-Mara gets a chance to shine here as Eastern transplant who arrives to the doubly bad news of her brother's death and his lies to her about his work.
+Mara gets a chance to really shine here as an Eastern transplant who arrives to the doubly bad news of her brother's death and his lies to her about his work.
 The film also offers an opportunity to enjoy a meatier-than-usual part for the stunning Estelita Rodriguez, as Williams' girlfriend and the saloon's singer (she gets two songs, "Goin' Round in Circles" and "Second Hand Romance").
 Rodriguez, only 22 at the time, would lead a sadly troubled adult life.
 She was married four times, and passed away at age 37 from influenza in 1966.

 CALIFORNIA PASSAGE is a darker film than ROCK ISLAND TRAIL and Tucker is far less affable this time around, almost an anti-hero.
 While he proves his worth as a leading man and actor again, the almost surly Mike Prescott character offers a glimpse into his immediate future at Republic.
-After the disappointing box office returns for CALIFORNIA PASSAGE, he was back to second billing in 1951's THE WILD BLUE YONDER (Wendell Corey) and FIGHTING COAST GUARD (Brian Donlevy).
+After the disappointing box office returns for CALIFORNIA PASSAGE, it was back to second billing for Tuck in 1951's THE WILD BLUE YONDER (Wendell Corey) and FIGHTING COAST GUARD (Brian Donlevy).

-It isn't a great film--some important plot points, such as Mara's realization regarding her brother, are too rushed--but CALIFORNIA PASSAGE is still slightly offbeat and entertaining.
-Particularly suspenseful is the final quarter set in the foggy mountains.
+It isn't a great film--some important plot points, such as Mara's realization regarding her brother, are rushed--but CALIFORNIA PASSAGE is still slightly offbeat and entertaining.
+Especially suspenseful is the final quarter set in the foggy mountains.
 This staple of Encore's Western Channel is worth a look, with the battle of wits between Tucker and Davis being reason enough to watch.